cmakkaya/veterian-clinic-ai-chatbot/README.md

 * 7.3.1.
 Connect to MySQL Database
 * 7.3.2.
 Running the SQL Query to Check the Records
 * 7.3.3.
 Useful MySQL Commands for Microservices App's MySQL database
-8. Testing the Spring AI Chatbot
+8. Testing the Azure AI Chatbot
+9. Try AI Chatbot out on GPT-5-chat and compare it with GPT-4o-mini model deployments
-9. Best Practices and Security for Using Azure OpenAI
+10. Best Practices and Security for Using Azure OpenAI
-10. Clean Up
+11. Clean Up
-11. Conclusion
-12. Next post
+12. Conclusion
+13. Next post: "Building a Scalable AI Chatbot on a Kubernetes Cluster Using Azure OpenAI (LLM Provider), Java Microservices, and MySQL - A Complete Guide"
-13. References
+14. References

 ## You can access the following services at the given location: